My Quiet Kitchen

 I won't bore you with step-by-step photos of how to cook the stuffing, because really it's just a simple sauté of onion, mushrooms, herbs, and breadcrumbs.
 It's super easy, and you've got this!

 So let's walk through the rest of the process and pretend you've already made the stuffing and set it aside to cool.
-Next:

 3-photo collage showing the mixing of the oats, lentils, seasonings, and Beyond Meat.

-Blending the Beyond Meat mixture
+How to Blend the Beyond Meat Mixture

 First, you need some cooked lentils.
 I used black lentils in this recipe because they're a bit firmer than green or brown (plus, they're beautiful).